 Let’s go to the other side of the financial fence now.
 When Robert Kiyosaki came onto the picture he basically took what Dave was teaching and he turned it on its head by suggesting to readers to do the opposite of what Dave teaches in some situations.

-Robert believes the best way to become rich is the start of business.
+Robert believes the best way to become rich is to start a business.
 He uses the example in his book how his “rich dad” started a business, his “poor dad” was an employee.
 I don’t know if I agree with that thinking but that is what Robert teaches.

 What is an asset?
-An asset is a position which appreciates over time.
+An asset is a position that appreciates over time.

 Instead of buying mutual funds, he says to buy real estate, to buy a business, to buy individual stocks.
 Is there anything and inherently wrong with any of these asset classes?
 No, not necessarily.
 Is there anything wrong with mutual funds?
 No, not necessarily but Robert Kiyosaki really dislikes mutual funds.